Haxxnet/Compose-Examples/examples/atlassian-jira-confluence/README.md

 The Jira Core container requires a database.

 The compose stack will spawn up a postgresql database for this.
-You can configure the database connection from Jira's setup wirard via the HTTP UI.
+You can configure the database connection from Jira's setup wizard via the HTTP UI.

 May use a dedicated `.env` file to provide your custom DB credentials.
+Ensure to use secure passwords!